 AI and IoT in healthcare analyze vast amounts of patient data to detect patterns, predict diseases, and recommend treatments.
 AI in healthcare enhances diagnostics, automates workflows, and helps doctors make data-driven decisions for personalized care.

-Implementing IoT in healthcare requires careful planning, secure infrastructure, and continuous monitoring.
+Building a sophisticated application powering IoT in hospital management requires careful planning, secure infrastructure, and continuous monitoring.
 It’s a complex process; therefore, as a healthcare entity, you should take the assistance of an experienced IoT app development company to carry out the implementation process.

 A structured approach ensures seamless integration, optimized performance, and compliance with industry regulations, leading to better healthcare outcomes.